nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Prerequisites

-Before every test case, ensure that the patient "John Doe" does not exist.
+Before every test case, ensure that the there are no patients.
 This can be done by executing the following before every test case:

+`patient clear --force true`

 1. `patient add --n John Doe --p 98765432 --d 2001-03-19 --b B+ --a catfur --a pollen --v covax`
 1. `patient detail 1`